 Let me walk you through using a pressure canner, and the entire step-by-step guide for canning potatoes.
 I bet that you will feel a LOT more comfortable with the process by the end!

-And even though it might be a little intimidated, it is definitely a worthwhile skill to learn.
-Unlike water-bath canning which is used for fruits and tomato based foods, pressure canning allows you to can vegetables and meat for use later on!
+And even though it might be a little intimidating, it is definitely a worthwhile skill to learn.
+Unlike water-bath canning which is used for fruits and tomato-based foods, pressure canning allows you to can vegetables and meat for use later on!

-In this post I’m going to go over exactly how to can potatoes so that you can get a feel for the entire pressure canning process – step by step!
+Or, if you prefer to read, I'm also going to go over exactly how to can potatoes in this post so that you can get a feel for the entire pressure canning process - step by step!

-I’m going to include a simplified version first, just so that you know it’s not all that complicated… then you can read the detailed one as you work, just to make sure you have all you need!
+First, let's take a look at what you need to pressure can safely, then I'm going to walk you through a simplified version of the process, just so that you know it's not all that complicated... then you can read the detailed one as you work, to make sure you have all you need.

 What you Need Before you Start